rohityadavcloud/rohityadavcloud.github.io/happy.md

 loving, playful, calm and docile.
 He will be missed 😿.

 During the final days with Happy, I was unaware about feline first-aid and education that I always imagine could have helped.
-Happy and his final days are a major reason for this website.
 At the end of this page you will find a tribute video - *Remembering Happy*.
 Thank you for reading."

 -- Rohit Yadav
 <br/>